dimi-fn/Various-Data-Science-Scripts/AI/Notes.md

 # Types of ML

-In general, there are 3 types of ML:
+In general, there are 3 types of Machine Learning:

 1. Based on `human supervision`:
 * supervised, unsupervised, semi-supervised, reinforcement learning